 Please note:The primary purpose of this page is to provide information regarding the skin condition eczema and not to provide medical advice or assistance.
 Content from this article has been sourced from reputable sources including National Eczema Association, The Eczema Association of Australasia Inc and Australian Society of Clinical Immunology and Allergy.
 Links to these pages will be available throughout the article to benefit the user and do not constitute medical advice or treatment recommendations.

 What is Eczema

 Eczema is more common than you may think.
 Many people have it and are looking for treatment solutions that help to manage and reduce symptoms.
 It’s a skin condition and type of dermatitis and skin problem that causes dryness, redness, and itchiness.
 As you may assume, it can be extremely frustrating and irritating when it’s at its peak.
 Many elements may cause your skin to overreact and flare up, such as stress, skincare products, detergents, and animals, to name a few.
 Knowing what will trigger your eczema is a considerable advantage.
 It is vital to stay away from known triggers that can be detrimental to your skin.
-The cause of inflammation varies from person to person, but some common triggers are:

 It’s good to point out that psoriasis is often confused with eczema.
 Although they have some similarities, they are different skin conditions.
 You can read more about the difference between the two conditions here.